DIY Natural Hardwood Floor Cleaner

 If those savings weren’t enough to convince you, I could bet that once you learn what’s really lurking in the store-bought floor cleaners you’ve been using, you’ll be persuaded.

-If you pay attention to the food you eat (please tell me you read your labels!), then you should also care about the products you use.
+If you pay attention to the food you eat, then you should also care about the products you use.

 Health isn’t just about what we put in our bodies, it’s also affected by what we put on our bodies.